Spin-qubit Noise Spectroscopy of Magnetic Berezinskii-Kosterlitz-Thouless Physics

 The main results of this work are the distinctive features in the magnetic noise spectrum for the quasi-long-range ordered BKT phase and the high-temperature vortex plasma, as summarized in Fig.~\ref{fig:Main_resutls_figure}.
 We plot $\gamma_{NV}^2 \mathcal{S} (\omega)$, in units of Hz, to facilitate direct comparison with experiments.
 The overall factor of $\gamma^2 f(\theta_{NV})$ in Eq.~(\ref{eq:noise-spetral-density}) will be implicit in the text from now on.
 Focusing on the the low-frequency regime $\omega \ll c/d$, where $c$ is the spin wave velocity of the XY magnet, we observe a clear change in spectral behavior above and below the BKT transition:

+$\Omega$ is an emergent plasma frequency, and $\omega_s$ a resonant spin wave frequency that shall be defined shortly.
 Below the transition temperature $T_c$, the noise spectrum exhibits a power-law behavior across several orders of magnitude in frequency, as shown in Fig.~\ref{fig:Main_resutls_figure} (b).
 This behavior is inherited directly from the algebraic spin correlations associated with the quasi-long-range order and serves as a clear signature of BKT physics.
 The exponent of this power law, $\eta-1$, is governed by the dimensionless parameter $\eta = k_B T / 2\pi J$, with $J$ the renormalized spin stiffness in the long-wavelength limit.
 Approaching the critical point $T_c$, $\lim_{T \rightarrow T_c^-}\eta = \eta_c=1/4$, and the low-frequency exponent drifts from $-1$ towards $-3/4$.

 Above $T_c$, spin dynamics are governed by the proliferation of free vortices.
 Their behavior is analogous to a plasma, with an associated emergent plasma frequency $\Omega = 2\pi\sigma/\epsilon_c$.
 Here $\epsilon_c$ is the bulk critical value of the \textit{emergent} dielectric constant, and $\sigma = 2\pi \nu J_0 n_f$ is the vortex ``conductivity'' [See Eq.~(\ref{eq:Plasma_current})] dependent on the free vortex density $n_f$ and the vortex mobility $\nu$.
 As with propagating light in a traditional plasma, the response of free vortices to spin waves above $T_c$ overdamps these modes at frequencies below $\Omega$, whilst those at higher frequencies continue to propagate.
-At temperatures somewhat above $T_c$, where the free vortex density is sufficiently large that the plasma frequency is above the resonance peak of the linearly-dispersed spin wave, $\Omega \gg \omega_s \sim 5c/2d$, the low-frequency spectral features are generated by overdamped spin wave modes, as given in Eq.~\ref{eq:rate-low-freq} and plotted in Fig.~\ref{fig:Main_resutls_figure} (c).
+At temperatures somewhat above $T_c$, where the free vortex density is sufficiently large that the plasma frequency is above the resonance peak $\omega_s$ of the linearly-dispersed spin wave, $\Omega \gg \omega_s \sim 5c/2d$, the low-frequency spectral features are generated by overdamped spin wave modes, as given in Eq.~\ref{eq:rate-low-freq} and plotted in Fig.~\ref{fig:Main_resutls_figure} (c).
 Fitting of the measured noise spectrum allows the extraction of the plasma frequency, and hence the vortex conductivity.

 \textit{Model.}| Our analysis of magnetic noise from an XY magnet begins with the following model Hamiltonian:

 Here $J_0$ is the exchange stiffness, and $\alpha$ is an easy-plane anisotropy that keeps spins predominantly in the $xy$ plane.
 The $S_{\mu}$ are coarse-grained spin densities and $S$ is the saturated spin (angular momentum) density.
 For this model to be well described by the planar XY model up to a momentum scale $k_{\text{max}}$, one requires $1/\alpha \gg J_0k_{\text{max}}^2/S^2$.
 This can be achieved with only mild magnetic anisotropy (including the single-ion and magnetic dipolar effects) provided one is not probing scales comparable with the lattice spacing $a_0$.